dendibakh/perf-book/chapters/18-Appendix/Appendix-D.md

 Users can limit collection even further in several ways.
 They can limit collecting traces only on user/kernel space code.
 Also, there is an address range filter, so it's possible to opt-in and opt-out of tracing dynamically to limit the memory bandwidth.
 This allows us to trace just a single function or even a single loop.

-Decoding PT traces can take a long time.
+Decoding PT traces can take a long time because it has to follow along with disassembled instructions from the binary and reconstruct the flow.
 On an Intel Core i5-8259U machine, for a workload that runs for 7 milliseconds, encoded PT trace consumes around 1MB of disk space.
-Decoding this trace using `perf script` takes ~20 seconds.
-The decoded output from `perf script -F time,ip,sym,symoff,insn` takes ~1.3GB of disk space.
-As of February 2020, decoding traces with `perf script -F` with `+srcline` or `+srccode` gets extremely slow and is not practical for daily usage.
-The implementation of Linux perf should be improved.
+Decoding this trace using `perf script -F time,ip,sym,symoff,insn` takes ~20 seconds[^4] and the output consumes ~1.3GB of disk space.

-[TODO][FIX_BEFORE_REVIEW]: Feb 2020: Intel VTune Profiler support for PT is still experimental.
-But today there is a dedicated analysis type that uses Intel PT.
+## Tools {.unnumbered .unlisted}

+Besides Linux perf, there are several other tools that support Intel PT.
+First, Intel VTune Profiler has *Anomaly Detection* analysis type that uses Intel PT.
+Another popular tool worth mentioning is magic-trace[^5], which collects and displays high-resolution traces of a process.

 ## Intel PT References and links {.unnumbered .unlisted}

-[TODO][FIX_BEFORE_REVIEW]: include magic trace

 * Intel® 64 and IA-32 Architectures Software Developer Manuals [@IntelOptimizationManual, Volume 3C, Chapter 36].
 * Whitepaper "Hardware-assisted instruction profiling and latency detection" [@IntelPTPaper].